fshowalter/devblog/_posts/2014-03-09-private-class-methods-in-yard.md

 end
 ```

-The Rails convention is to use `class << self` but I prefer `self.my_class_method` as it's more explicit.
+The Rails convention is to use `class << self` (which incidentally works with YARD too)  but I prefer `self.my_class_method` as it's more explicit, so let's enhance YARD.
+Granted, we could add an `@private` comment to the top of all our intended-private methods, but now we're duplicating not only the business logic in documentation, but also the method visibility.
+We can do better.

-Anyway, back to YARD.
-It currently has support for the `private_constant` method, which should provide a good starting point for our implementation.
+YARD currently has support for the `private_constant` method, which should provide a good starting point for our implementation.
 That code currently looks like this:

 ```ruby
   # Sets visibility of a constant (class, module, const)